-&lt;sup>82 Currently, this folder is specified in the setup information of the service manager.
+&lt;sup>83 Currently, this folder is specified in the setup information of the service manager.
 This information could be relocated into the service deployment descriptor in future versions of the platform.

-&lt;sup>83 Relative file names in Windows or Linux notation, separated by: or; depending on the operating system.
+&lt;sup>84 Relative file names in Windows or Linux notation, separated by : or ; depending on the operating system.
 Such a file can be created by Maven.
 Before execution, the file is rewritten to comply with the @ argument file format of Java 9 and newer.
 Thereby, the JARs in the root folder of the archive are added by the service manager to the start of the classpath.
-If no such file is present (or JDK 8 is used), a wildcard classpath is constructed, which may cause accidental class loading conflicts.
+If no such file is present, a wildcard classpath is constructed, which may cause accidental class loading conflicts.